tuzig/www.terminal7.dev/content/posts/ouroboros.md

 We choose to replace it as having double authentication will surely lead to hell.
 Why complicate things when WebRTC fingerprints serve us so well?

-My plan was to add an HTTP WebRTC server to peerbook complete with management commands to allow the client to verify, edit, delete, register, ping, offer and forward candidates.
+The plan was to add an HTTP WebRTC server to peerbook complete with management commands to allow the client to verify, edit, delete, register, ping, offer and forward candidates.
-Some commands require a One Time Password, some require a target and some require both. peerbook peeks inside the connection candidates to identify and authenticate the peer.
+Some commands require a One Time Password, some require a target and some require both.
+To identify and authenticate peers, peerbook peeks inside the connection candidates.

 We already have similar code - at the back-end (aka webexec) - and we refactored it to a stand alone library.
 A library with a configurable authentication back-end that can serve as the HTTP based magic for both webexec and peerbook.
 The protocol this HTTP server was using is simple and pre-dated the WHIP standard.
-It was non standard and had to be refactored now that the standard was out.
+It was non standard and had to be refactored.
-The [WHIP RFC](https://datatracker.ietf.org/doc/draft-ietf-wish-whip/) specs out the signaling magic for cases when one of the peers can spin an HTTP server - exactly our use case.

 ## Validation